1. The problem, and the finding that fixes it

-Ask a popular AI chatbot for a lasagne recipe and, on the industry’s default settings, the answer is produced by one of the largest artefacts ever engineered — a model built to reason about protein folding, contract law and compiler bugs.
-The recipe will be excellent.
-It would also have been excellent from a model a tenth or a fiftieth the size, because the world’s lasagne knowledge saturated small models years ago.
+Ask a chatbot for a recipe and, on the industry’s default settings, the answer comes from one of the largest artefacts ever engineered — a model built to reason about protein folding, contract law and compiler bugs.
+It runs the same frontier system whether the question is hard or trivial.

 3. What one answer actually costs